8fold/php-community-page/README.md

 "Site" is the official name of (and link to) the thing.
 Tables are sorted by Site ascending.

 (This is a work in progress.
 If you feel like something is missing, please submit a pull request, post an issue, or jump into the discussions.
-There's a lot going on out there in the PHP world, and we all need to dedicate our time based on similar priorities.)
+There's a lot going on out there in the PHP world, and we all need to dedicate our time based on similar priorities.
+Rest assured, if you or your project get excluded intentionally, you will be informed directly, given reasons why, and a way to correct.)

 ## Social and forum links